Ten signs teachers should look out for if they suspect dyslexia in a child

 With more than 1,000 Brits searching for the term “dyslexia in children” on Google every month we at IDL hope to help teachers recognise the signs and symptoms children with dyslexia will often show, by sharing the most common behaviours to look out for.

-While one of the most well-known signs of dyslexia is difficulty spelling words correctly, that is not always the case and often dyslexia can other problems.
+While one of the most well-known signs of dyslexia is difficulty spelling words correctly, that is not always the case and often dyslexia can cause other problems.
 During this Dyslexia Awareness Month, here are the top 10 signs of dyslexia in children:

 1. Confusing similar letters like p and q, or b and d.
 This will naturally happen as children develop their handwriting skills, but repetitive mistakes can be a key indicator of visual processing problems.

 2. Difficulty remembering sequences like days of the week, or the alphabet.
 Dyslexia can make it harder for children to recall patterns.

 3. Anxiety from reading or writing.
 Many children with dyslexia lack confidence with both, and might panic when asked to read - especially aloud.

 4. Preference to dictate written work.
 Apart from taking longer to write things by hand, many children with dyslexia are verbally confident but struggle when they’re asked to write things down.

 5. Misspelling the same word in different ways.
 Over the course of a single task, a child with dyslexia might spell “help” as “hlep”, “hepl” and “hpel” without noticing.

 6. Confusing similarly-spelt or sounding words, eg: bred and bread.
 Dyslexic children can be confused by words that sound and look the same, and can easily replace one with another in confusion.

 7. Difficulty recognising commonly used words.
 Other than dyslexia, this is usually caused by the anxiety of thinking they know the word but are worried they will get it wrong.

 8. Swapping words or phrases from lines above or below the one they are reading.
 Children with dyslexia often comment that they see words “dancing” around the page, which will also make it harder for them to follow a story or instructions.